Lansing Community College

 Occupational Programs at LCC

-All programs listed below are occupational, which means students enrolled may be eligible for support services.
-Those listed below in bold represents it is a state-approved (S) occupational program to which additional funding is available.
+All programs listed below are occupational.
+Students enrolled in State-approved occupational programs may be eligible for support services.
+Those listed below in bold represents it is a State-approved (S) occupational program to which Perkins V funding may be available.

 If your program would like to become a state-approved (S) occupational program, please contact the Perkins Coordinator.